 You’ve been itching to travel.
 Haven’t you?
 Well, you are not alone.
 According to research by Flywire, the mere thought of traveling again has been helping 74% of people cope with self-isolation during the pandemic.
-Even though we do not know for sure how an ideal vacation is going to be in the pandemic-stricken world, the news of lockdown restrictions being lifted in UAE has got everyone excited.
+Even though we do not know for sure how an ideal vacation is going to be in the pandemic-stricken world, the news of lockdown restrictions being lifted in the UAE has got everyone excited.
 After all, this means you can look forward to traveling again.
-For starters, you can catch a breather by treating yourself to a nice weekend getaways from Dubai.
+For starters, you can catch a breather by treating yourself to a nice weekend getaway from Dubai.

 In order for you to have that much deserving break, we at TicketsToDo present to you a hand-picked list of the best weekend getaways.
 Before you proceed with planning your weekend trip please read through the guidelines and permissions put forward by the Government and always practice social distancing.

 Tucked away high in the colossal Hajar Mountains lies Hatta, the exclave of Dubai in the United Arab Emirates.
 Surrounded by rocky red mountains and glistening turquoise blue waters, Hatta is your ideal destination for rediscovering the simple joys of life.
 Whether you’re looking for adventure or a break to relax, Hatta has it all.
 Explore the rugged terrain of Hatta on a mountain bike, hike through the picturesque wadis, take a refreshing dip in one of the rock pools, opt for a kayak ride down the Hatta Dam or go for a walk to soak in the glorious past of Dubai’s heritage village.
 The choice is yours.
 Thanks to Hatta’s pleasant weather, you can even enjoy a bonfire in the evening and call it a night camping under the starlit sky.
 For one of a kind experience, you could also opt to stay at Hatta Sedr Trailer Resort, the region’s first trailer hotel.